 Health care facilities know the fastest way to find qualified job candidates is to go to the source.
 Many have developed excellent working relationships with local schools, posting positions to their job boards before advertising them to the public.

 Institutions don’t hire staff, people do.
-Vocational schools help students get a head start on finding their first nursing job by offering networking events like job fairs and meet-and-greets with local health care facilities and employment agencies.
+Vocational schools help nursing students get a head start on finding their first nursing job by offering networking events like job fairs and meet-and-greets with local health care facilities and employment agencies.

-And because regulations governing volunteerism in a health care setting make it tougher for hospitals, hospices, and nursing homes to accept volunteers from the public, vocational schools may post requests for students who have already passed a background check and have CPR certification.
+And because regulations governing volunteerism in a health care setting make it tougher for hospitals, hospices, and nursing homes to accept volunteers from the public, vocational schools may post requests for nursing students who have already passed a background check and have CPR certification.
 Volunteering is an easy and rewarding way to network while gaining valuable experience.

 Social Media Engagement